CHAPTER 137. UNIVERSITY OF MINNESOTA

 (b) By February 28 of each odd-numbered year, or at a date agreed to by concurrent

-resolution, the joint legislative committee shall meet to consider the governor's nominees for
+resolution, the joint legislative committee shall meet to consider the advisory council's

-regent of the University of Minnesota for possible presentation to a joint convention of the
+recommendations for regent of the University of Minnesota for possible presentation to a joint

-(c) The joint committee may only recommend to the joint convention nominees
+(c) The joint committee may recommend to the joint convention candidates recommended by

 137.025 APPROPRIATIONS; PAYMENT.